 The airfield is located in the centre of the west side of Two Tree Island, a 257 hectare man-made atoll reclaimed from the Thames Estuary in the 18th century and used as pasture until 1910 when a sewage works was constructed.
-In 1936 the entire area was used for landfill, reduced to a smaller site in 1974 and closing shortly afterwards.
+In 1936 the entire area was used for landfill, reduced to a smaller site in 1974 and closing soon after.
 The island is now a nature reserve and a Site of Special Scientific Interest (SSSI) run by Essex Wildlife Trust and Leigh National Nature Reserve.

 The fly zone at Two Tree Island is 24 hectares and runs from the road to the east to the scrape in the west and extends from the flight line north to Hadleigh Ray.
 The northeast corner of the fly zone is closed for London Southend Airport‘s Flight Restriction Zone (FRZ), located 300m from the airfield’s eastern edge, however this does not impede activities, still allowing adequate space for all types of flying.